Cormorant

 About the Cormorant

 The Cormorant belongs to the family Phalacrocoracidae, within the order Suliformes.
-These birds typically live average 10-13 years, with a maximum recorded of 15 years..
+These birds typically live average 10-15 years, with some recorded at 25 years..

 How to Identify a Cormorant